paulzierep/NP_epitope_predictor/README.md

 ### Output

-The predictor returns a dict which holds all needed information, eg.: Class, B_cell probability...
+The predictor returns a dict which holds all needed information, e.g.: Class, B_cell probability...

 A tree of the dict is shown below.
 The ontology and fp_imp (FP importance) are pandas data frames.
 They can be converted into html, dict or json with (.to_html(),.to_dict() or to_json()).